yt-project/libyt/doc/InSituPythonAnalysis/UsingYT.md

           sz.save()
   ```

-## Frequently Asked Question
+## FAQs
-### Why does my program hang and how do I solve it?
+### Why Does my Program Hang and How Do I Solve It?
+Though `libyt` can execute any Python module, when it comes to reading simulation data, it requires every MPI process to participate
-This is probably due to only some MPI processes are accessing the data, and not all of them.
+The program hanging problem is due to only some MPI processes are accessing the data, but not all of them.

 Please do:
 1. Check if there is an if statements that makes MPI processes non-symmetric.
 For example, only root process runs the statement: